 Batteries produce explosive gases.
 Keep sparks, flame, cigarettes, etc. away.
 Ventilate when charging or using in an enclosed space.
 Always shield eyes when working near batteries.

 KEEP OUT OF REACH OF CHILDREN.

 NOTE: Batteries must be fully charged before use or battery life will be reduced by 10-30% of full potential.
-Charge battery according to "Charging Procedure" provided in Chapter 10.
+Charge battery according to "Charging Procedure", page 10.36.
 Do not use the vehicle's stator/alternator to charge a new battery.